learn-co-curriculum/dsc-categorical-variables-regression/README.md

 ## Objectives
 You will be able to:
-* Understand what categorical variables are
+* Determine whether variables are categorical or continuous
-* Understand the need to create dummy variables for categorical predictors
+* Describe why dummy variables are necessary
-* Use Pandas and Scikit-Learn to create dummy variables
+* Use one hot encoding to create dummy variable
-* Understand the dummy variable trap and how to avoid it

 ## The auto-mpg data